The Istanbul Convention monitoring mechanism: a two-pillar system

 Parliamentary involvement in the monitoring of the Convention

-One major innovation of the Istanbul Convention is the obligation placed on the Parties to invite their national parliaments to participate in the monitoring process and to submit the reports of GREVIO to them.
+One major innovation of the Istanbul Convention is the obligation placed on the Parties to invite their parliaments to participate in the monitoring process and to submit the reports of GREVIO to them.
 Similarly, and for the first time, the Istanbul Convention foresees a significant role for the Parliamentary Assembly of the Council of Europe, which is invited to take stock of the implementation of the Convention at regular intervals.

 Setting up the monitoring machinery